patrick-sharp/waypoint.nvim/README.md

     [x] allow number + <> to indent number of times [x] keybind to swap waypoint to top of file
 [x] keybind to swap waypoint to bottom of file
-[ ] increase the performance of highlights and draw calls in general [x] get rid of the mark char in the floating window, it's redundant with the number [x] document common abbreviations in a comment somewhere [x] remove index hungarian, use comments instead
+[x] get rid of the mark char in the floating window, it's redundant with the number [x] document common abbreviations in a comment somewhere [x] remove index hungarian, use comments instead